oakcask/git-toolbox/README.md

   This will clean up the revisions "wrongly" commited on the default or protected branches.
 * Create branch then switch to it, if HEAD is detached.
 * Rebase with `git pull --rebase` if HEAD branch is diverged from its remote tracking branch.
+  * Without `--cooperative` option, this step is skipped if HEAD's reflog includes the commit on the top of the remote tracking branch.
 * Push with `git push --force-with-lease --force-if-includes -u origin <HEAD BRANCH>` then stop, if HEAD branch is ahead of the remote tracking branch.
+  * With `--cooperative` option, `--force-*` options are omited.

 Enabling stepwise exection (by `--step` option), git-dah will stop after invoking just one command for cautious user.